-The Issuer is a South African tax resident and the Notes will constitute an "interest-bearing arrangement".
-Accordingly, the interest paid to the Noteholders will be from a South African source and subject to South African income tax unless such income is exempt under section 10(1)(h) of the Income Tax Act (see below).
+The Issuer is a South African tax-resident and the Notes will constitute an "interest-bearing arrangement".
+Accordingly, the interest paid to the Noteholders will be from a South African source and subject to South African income tax unless such interest is exempt from income tax under section 10(1)(h) of the Income Tax Act (see below).